Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Viscous linear analysis

 \section{Viscous linear analysis}

-We numerically examine the viscous eigenvalue problem $\sigma \left[ \mathbb{P}_{m\kappa} ( \Tilde{\bm{u}} ) \right] = \mathcal{L}_{m\kappa}^{\nu} \left[ \mathbb{P}_{m\kappa} ( \Tilde{\bm{u}} ) \right]$ by looking at the spectra of the discretised operator $\mathsfbi{L}_{m\kappa}^{\nu}$ and their associated eigenmodes.
-Due to viscous diffusion, the viscous eigenmodes do not have critical-layer singularities; rather, at or near the locations where the invisicid critical layer would have been located, the viscous eigenmodes have thin layers of width proportional to $\Rey^{-1/3}$ characterized by large-amplitudes and small-scale oscillations \citep{Maslowe1986, LeDizes2004}.
-The families of viscous eigenmodes are not just small corrections to the inviscid eigenmodes because the addition of the viscous term, despite small $\Rey^{-1}$, serves as a {\it singular} perturbation \citep{Lin1961}.
-This is because it increases the spatial-order of the set of partial differential equations that govern the eigenmodes.
-Therefore, linear stability features of wake vortices from vanishing viscosity can differ from what we expect from the purely inviscid instability characteristics \citep[see][p.
-258]{fabre2004}.
+We numerically examine the viscous eigenvalue problem $\sigma \left[ \mathbb{P}_{m\kappa} ( \Tilde{\bm{u}} ) \right] = \mathcal{L}_{m\kappa}^{\nu} \left[ \mathbb{P}_{m\kappa} ( \Tilde{\bm{u}} ) \right]$ by studying the spectra of the discretised operator $\mathsfbi{L}_{m\kappa}^{\nu}$ and their associated eigenmodes.
+Due to viscous regularisation, the viscous eigenmodes do not exhibit critical-layer singularities.
+Instead, at or near the locations where the inviscid critical layer would have been, the viscous eigenmodes have thin layers characterised by large amplitudes and small-scale oscillations, with widths proportional to $\Rey^{-1/3}$ \citep{Maslowe1986, LeDizes2004}.
+Note that the $\Rey^{-1/3}$ law is a well-established analytic principle, similar to the $\Rey^{-1/2}$ law for the laminar viscous boundary layer thickness.
+Several classic textbooks have already provided an in-depth description of this principle \citep[see][]{lin1955theory, Drazin2004}.